jacobsteves/vim-setup/readme.md

 - Add all the files to your home directory
 - Edit your current color scheme in your vim configurations to the name of the vim script you want to use

+## Change Colour Theme
+- In `~/.vim_runtime/vimrcs/extended.vim` on line 33, change the variable to the prefix of the filename containing the colour script

 ## Screenshots
 ### Sierra
 ![](screenshots/sierra.png)